Writing for Dualities

 For the body copy, I knew I wanted to play out the duality of quality and affordability.

-The headline teases out the two problems that the body copy needs to agitate before providing a solution (following the PAS copywriting model).
-The explicit problem in the first half of the headline is the costliness of a bad first impression (i.e. a bad website).
-The implied problem from the second half is the struggle for an affordable website.
+I borrowed the “agitation” step from the PAS copywriting model.
+The headline teased out two problems.
+The problem in the first half of the headline is the costliness of a bad first impression (i.e. a bad website).
+The problem from the second half is the struggle for an affordable website.
+The body copy needed to agitate these problems before providing a solution.

 To agitate these dual problems, I needed to divide and conquer.

 With the first half of the page laying the groundwork, the second half goes into more detail about the features of Emerge’s web design process.
-All along the way, I reinforce the duality of affordability and professional quality with examples of where Emerge adds value for the reader.
+Along the way, the copy reinforces the duality of affordability and professional quality with examples of where Emerge adds value for the reader.

 It concludes with a cheeky suggestion that the previously mentioned friend-of-a-friend stay just that: a friend.
 Leave the web design to the professionals.